 - The Menu button provides a number of alternative basemaps to the default, for a range of different purposes.
 This is also where any directly associated basemaps can be selected.

 - Home returns the map marker to where the survey creator has defined a home location.
 If no home location has been defined, it instead returns the marker to the user's location.

-- The Location icon starts displayed in black, indicating the location sensor is disabled.
+- The Location icon is first displayed in black, indicating the location sensor is disabled.
 Select the button to switch to Navigation mode, enabling Location and tracking the device's current location.
-Moving the map marker from here, either directly on the map or by changing the coordinates, still changes the location and coordinates of the answer, but the device's location remains visible as a pulsing blue dot while doing so.
+Moving the map marker from here, either directly on the map or by changing the coordinates, changes the location and coordinates of the answer, but the device's location remains visible as a pulsing blue dot while doing so.
 When this happens, the button switches to an Active Location icon ; select it to return to Navigation .